rse/jquery-markup/README.md

     /*  load all queued template files  */
     $.markup.load(onDone: () => void): void;

+    /*  render a particular markup template (into unparsed/textual format)  */
+    $.markup.render(id: String, data: Object): String;

     /*  render a particular markup template (DOM unattached)  */
     $.markup(id: String, data?: Object): jQuery;

     /*  render a particular markup template (DOM attached)  */
     $([...]).markup(id: String, data?: Object): jQuery;

+In practice you usually need only the `$.markup.load()` function for loading all your markup templates once on startup and the `$.markup()` function for rendering a particular markup template into a DOM fragment.
+All other functions are just the exposed lower-level functionality and are usually directly used in rare situations only.

 Templates
 ---------